ISISComputingGroup/ibex_developers_manual/Cryogenic-SMS-PSU.md

 See also [design notes](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Cryogenic-SMS-PSU-design) for background on the implementation of this IOC.

+It was originally designed to be used for the HIFI main instrument cryomagnet, but has also been used to control the Oxford Instruments 9T magnet.

 ## Troubleshooting

 ### Driver gets stuck in `Processing` at a ramp rate transition, at high field